awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 ------
 #### [ Helm chart ]

+**Note**
+If you registered the cluster with `eksctl`, use the YAML manifest method instead of the Helm chart method\.

 1. If you used the AWS CLI in the previous step, replace the `ACTIVATION_CODE` and `ACTIVATION_ID` in the following command with the `activationId`, and `activationCode` values respectively\.
 Replace the `aws-region` with the AWS Region that you used in the previous step\.
 Then run the command to install the `eks-connector` agent on the registering cluster: